jeremyckahn/shifty/README.md

 ````

 The only requirement is `curl` and an internet connection (the script calls out to Google's Closure Compiler API).
 In English:  If you are on a Mac, you're good to go.
 You can find a ready-to-use build of the project at `builds/shifty.min.js`.
 This build includes the core and all extensions.
 Feel free to customize the build for your own needs.

+Shifty in Use
+---

+Shifty is in known to be use in the following projects:

+  * Morf.js, by @joelambert.
+Morf.js is a CSS3 Transition utility.
+It lets you define your own easing formulas, but also take advantage of hardware acceleration provided by Webkit browsers.
+Morf.js uses Shifty to calculate keyframe states.